Alanvux/Pizza_Home/README.md

 ### Pizza Home
-The project uses JavaScript to create the product, designed and edited by Alanvux
+The project uses HTML/CSS and JavaScript to create the product, designed and edited by Alanvux